Polio vaccine

 Polio vaccine is a vaccine used to prevent poliomyelitis (polio).
 Two types are used: an inactivated poliovirus given by injection (IPV) and a weakened poliovirus given by mouth (OPV).
 The World Health Organization (WHO) recommends all children be fully vaccinated against polio.
 The two vaccines have eliminated polio from most of the world, and reduced the number of cases reported each year from an estimated 350,000 in 1988 to 33 in 2018.

 The inactivated polio vaccines are very safe.
 Mild redness or pain may occur at the site of injection.
 Oral polio vaccines cause about three cases of vaccine-associated paralytic poliomyelitis per million doses given.
 This compares with 5,000 cases per million who are paralysed following a polio infection.
 Both types of vaccine are generally safe to give during pregnancy and in those who have HIV/AIDS, but are otherwise well.
 However, the emergence of circulating vaccine-derived poliovirus (cVDPV), a form of the vaccine virus that has reverted to causing poliomyelitis, has led to the development of novel oral polio vaccine type 2 (nOPV2), which aims to make the vaccine safer and thus stop further outbreaks of cVDPV.

 The first successful demonstration of a polio vaccine was by Hilary Koprowski in 1950, with a live attenuated virus that people drank.
 The vaccine was not approved for use in the United States, but was used successfully elsewhere.
 The success of an inactivated (killed) polio vaccine, developed by Jonas Salk, was announced in 1955.
 Another attenuated live oral polio vaccine, developed by Albert Sabin, came into commercial use in 1961.

-Polio vaccine is on the World Health Organization's List of Essential Medicines.
+The polio vaccine is on the World Health Organization's List of Essential Medicines.

 Medical uses

 This 1963 poster featured the United States Centers for Disease Control and Prevention's national symbol of public health, the "Wellbee", encouraging the public to receive an oral polio vaccine.

-Interruption of person-to-person transmission of the virus by vaccination is important in global polio eradication, since no long-term carrier state exists for poliovirus in individuals with normal immune function, polio viruses have no non-primate reservoir in nature, and survival of the virus in the environment for an extended period appears to be remote.
+Interruption of person-to-person transmission of the virus by vaccination is important in global polio eradication.
+This is because no long-term carrier state exists for poliovirus in individuals with normal immune function, polio viruses have no non-primate reservoir in nature, and the survival of the virus in the environment for an extended period appears to be remote.
 The two types of vaccine are inactivated polio vaccine (IPV) and oral polio vaccine (OPV).